How To Clean Car Engine Bay Without Damaging Anything

 Once you’ve finished cleaning and rinsing the engine bay, it’s time to apply a dressing to protect and enhance the appearance of the plastic components.

-I recommend using Sonax Plastic Detailer (check price) diluted 1:1 for this purpose, as it works exceptionally well when applied to a wet surface.
+I recommend using Sonax Plastic Detailer (check above) diluted 1:1 for this purpose, as it works exceptionally well when applied to a wet surface.
 Alternatively, you can also use Carpro Pearl, another fantastic product for dressing the engine bay.

 To apply the dressing, spray the entire engine bay area thoroughly with the Sonax Plastic Detailer or your preferred product.
 Don’t worry about using too much; the product is designed to mix with the water on the surface, helping it to blend evenly across all the plastics.
 This will not only make the components look new but also provide a layer of protection.